nivi333/usermanagment/docs/user stories/user-management-epic-04-rbac.md

 - Audit all changes to roles and permissions

 ### Acceptance Criteria
-- [ ] Roles and permissions can be created, updated, and deleted
+- [x] Roles and permissions can be created, updated, and deleted
-- [ ] Only authorized users can manage roles
+- [x] Only authorized users can manage roles
-- [ ] All changes are logged and auditable
+- [x] All changes are logged and auditable
+- [x] Admin login and user creation enforce password policy and hash validation
+- [x] User creation requires password meeting policy (backend & frontend)
+- [x] User listing endpoint (`GET /users`) is admin-protected (RBAC)
+- [x] Backend checks for at least one admin user at startup
+- [x] All changes committed and tracked in git

 ### Implementation Progress
 - [x] RBAC middleware (`requireRole`) implemented in backend